palexster/wedding/content/schedule.md

 ### Friday:

  - 5pm
-    - Rehearsal Dinner at the Farmhouse (willow-witt).
+    - Rehearsal Dinner at the Farmhouse (willow-witt), all are welcome, please RSVP.

 ### Saturday: